stuartellis/stuartellis-site-hugo/content/articles/golang-development.md

 # Web Applications

-You can develop Web applications in Go with just the standard library and a few third-party packages, but this requires you to handle every feature and technical decision yourself.
+You can develop Web applications in Go with just the standard library and a few third-party packages, but you will need to handle many features and technical decisions yourself.
 These frameworks provide a structure and sets of tested components for your applications:

 * [chi](https://github.com/go-chi/chi) offers a minimal but very high-performance framework for Web API services.
 * [Buffalo](https://gobuffalo.io) is a full set of integrated tools and components for Web sites and applications.
 * [Echo](https://echo.labstack.com/) provides a convenient framework for APIs.
 * [Go kit](https://gokit.io/) is specifically for building individual microservices for enterprise architectures.

-The [Gorilla toolkit](http://www.gorillatoolkit.org/) is a popular set of packages for developers who prefer to assemble their applications from individual components, rather than use a framework.
+The [Gorilla toolkit](http://www.gorillatoolkit.org/) is a popular collection of packages for developers who prefer to assemble their applications from individual components, rather than use a framework.

 Cloud services such as [Google App Engine](https://cloud.google.com/appengine/) and [Heroku](https://www.heroku.com/) provide low-maintenance hosting for Go Web